L71/l71.github.io/hardware_notes.md

 The modules use "Thonkiconn" PJ301M-12 jacks, available from [Thonk](https://www.thonk.co.uk/).
 These are 10mm high from the PCB to the top of their body (and the panel).

 Potentiometers used are (usually) Alpha 9mm types from the same source (or from Tayda Electronics).
+These are - as are the jacks - 10mm high from the PCB to the panel.
 Any other potentiometer with the same PCB footprint should work - but some may not adapt as well with the panels.
-Some of the modules structural integrity will depend a bit on the potentiometers beeing screwed tightly to the panel - when using the mentioned plastic panel the whole thing will be a bit too flexible if this is not done.
+Some of the modules structural integrity will depend on the potentiometers beeing screwed tightly to the panel - when using the mentioned plastic panel the whole thing will be a bit too flexible if this is not done.

 In some cases, "tall trimmer" type pots [like these](https://www.thonk.co.uk/shop/ttpots/) are used instead of the common ones with a separate knob.
 This is not noted in the schematics.